 ‘Here’ is a photographic monograph based on the Larkin poem of the same name about Hull and the East Riding of Yorkshire.
-Photographer Quentin Budworth has traveled throughout Hull and the East Riding of Yorkshire to create a collection of images that draw their inspiration from Larkin’s poem.
-The monograph was comissioned by the Larkin 25 and was exhibited at Larkin’s Bar on Newland Avenue in Hull.
+Photographer Quentin Budworth has travelled throughout Hull and the East Riding of Yorkshire to create a collection of images that draw their inspiration from Larkin’s poem.
+The monograph was commissioned by the Larkin 25 and was exhibited at Larkin’s Bar on Newland Avenue in Hull.

 ARTIST STATEMENT: